de-mark/client-server-cpp/README.md

-# client-server-cpp
+# Simple Linux / C++ Client - Server

-Studying for Network+ exam by programming a simple TCP server and client
+Studying for Network+ exam by programming a simple TCP client and server.